alexeynl/DoorbellControlPython/README.md

 This solution is based on https://github.com/smartin015/KaicongWiFiCameraControl.
 For this purpose i've adopted KaicongAudio.py.
 I get rid from urllib2 as

 1. It is no longer available in latest Python.
-2. I ecounter with problem that my doorbell uses "fake" HTTP and new urllib implementation can't recognize HTTP response that doorbell send (https://stackoverflow.com/questions/75469992/python-status-code-missing-in-http-response).
+2. I ecounter with problem that my doorbell uses "fake" HTTP and (at least) new urllib implementation can't recognize HTTP response that doorbell send (https://stackoverflow.com/questions/75469992/python-status-code-missing-in-http-response).
 I have to replace urllib with sockets to workaround this.

 Dependencies:
 * Python 2.7